intel/cri-resource-manager/devel/_sources/docs/policy/balloons.md.txt

     is always present, even if the balloons would not have any containers.
 The default is 0: if a balloon has no containers, it can be destroyed.
+  - `MaxBalloons` is the maximum number of balloons of this type that is allowed to co-exist.
+The default is 0: creating new balloons is not limited by the number of existing balloons.
   - `MaxCPUs` specifies the maximum number of CPUs in any balloon of this type.
 Balloons will not be inflated larger than this.
 0 means unlimited.